 The past decade has ushered in a host of new accountability measures for CTE in order to satisfy federal reporting requirements.
 Little if any research has asked whether increased accountability has affected student outcomes.

-While we have a great deal of research on what teacher characteristics are associated with student outcomes in non-CTE courses, there is virtually no information on what CTE teacher characteristics (specifically, industry training vs. traditional teacher training) are correlated with student success in these courses.
-By using matched student-teacher linkages we plan to shed light on this relationship.
+While we have a great deal of research on what teacher characteristics are associated with student outcomes in non-CTE courses, there is virtually no information on what CTE teacher characteristics (specifically, industry training versus traditional teacher training) are correlated with student success in these courses.
+By using matched student-teacher linkages, we shed light on this relationship.

 Effects of Industry Credentials on Schooling and Employment

 The number of students earning industry-recognized credentials has exploded in recent years.
-These credentials are awarded based at least in part if not entirely on an End of Pathway assessments, providing a unique opportunity to test for certification effects.
+These credentials are awarded based, at least in part if not entirely, on End of Pathway assessments, providing a unique opportunity to test for certification effects.